joeyrush/Retweetr/README.md

 # Retweetr

 ## Introduction
-Retweetr is a simple database-free PHP twitter bot which offers multi-account retweeting.
-You can retweet a single tweet across multiple accounts simultaneously within a few minutes of set-up.
+Retweetr is a simple database-free PHP twitter bot which offers multi-account retweeting/liking.
+You can retweet/like a single tweet across multiple accounts simultaneously within a few minutes of set-up.

 Twitters API guidelines (at the time of writing this: 08/02/2018) suggest that automated retweeting is permitted as long as it's not used aggressively or spammy.
-Automated "Liking" however, is against the terms and thus not included in this app.
+Use at your own discretion.

 ![Preview of Retweetr](https://i.imgur.com/NAWpqhW.png)